Universality classes for purification in nonunitary quantum processes: Computation of scaling functions

+From an argument analogous to that in Sec.~\ref{subsec:S2_order_x2} it follows that for fixed $N$ and $\ell$, $a_{N,k,n,\ell}$ is a polynomial in $k$ and $n$.
+In App.~\ref{app:hurw} we determine these polynomials for the lowest orders up to $\ell=4$.\footnote{Here we check the consistency of the polynomiality conjecture by evaluating $a_{N,k,n,\ell}$ for ${\ell=1,2,3,4}$ on an overdetermined set of values.
+While we do not have a proof for the polynomiality of $a_{N,k,n,\ell}$ in $k$ and $n$ for general $\ell$, we expect it can be checked via the (proved) polynomiality of the \emph{connected} simple Hurwitz numbers~\cite{ekedahl2001hurwitz,lando2010hurwitz}.}.

-Generalizing the argument of Sec.~\ref{sec:poly}, we conjecture that for fixed $\ell$, $a_{N,k,n,\ell}$ \footnote{Note that $a_{N,k,n,\ell}$ defined here is related to the previously defined $a_{N,k,\ell}$ in Eq.~\ref{eq:objective} by $a_{N,k,2,\ell} = 3^\ell a_{N,k,\ell}$.} is a polynomial function of $N,k,n$.
-This has been checked for $\ell=1,2,3,4$, for which the explicit form of the polynomials $a_{N,k,n,\ell}$ are provided in App.~\ref{app:hurw}.
-Using these results, we can once again proceed to compute the entanglement entropy through analytic continuation as explained in the previous section.
-Taking derivative of Eq.~\ref{eq:def_a_N_k_n_l} with respect to $k$ at $k=0$ and then derivative with respect to $n$ at $n = 1$, we obtain, for $N= 0$ and $N=1$, respectively,
+Using these results, we compute the entanglement entropy by analytic continuation as explained in the previous section.
+Taking the derivative of Eq.~\eqref{eq:def_a_N_k_n_l} with respect to $k$ at ${k=0}$ and then the derivative with respect to $n$ at ${n = 1}$, we obtain, for ${N= 0}$ and ${N=1}$, respectively,

 where $\gamma\approx 0.577216$ is the Euler-Mascheroni constant.
-The scaling result up to $x^8$ is given in App.~\ref{app:hurw}.
+The scaling results up to $x^8$ are given in App.~\ref{app:hurw}.